Code-Institute-Submissions/first-milestone-project-31/README.md

 # First milestone project - "Uplift Training Center gym website"

-This project website is for a fictional gym called Uplift Training Center.
+This project website is for a fictional gym named Uplift Training Center.
 The site provides prospective gym clients with the basic information they might want when considering joining a gym. i.e. classes, open hours, contact information and price plans.
 The site is comprised of 3 static webpages and can be viewed in desktop, tablet and mobile devices.

-Essentially, this part is your sales pitch.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+The UX design for this project was mainly influenced by the gym websites fitnessfactorymaine.com and burnpilates.com.
+The idea was to produce a concise, 3 page site that presented the user with the basic information they would want when considering joining a gym.
+After laying the foundation of the site, the final design and implementation was reached essentially via trial and error until i found a layout that provided a simple look and feel and ease of use across all screensizes.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Home icon - This is a fontawesome icon displayed on the left of the header that links to the homepage when clicked
+- **Home icon** - This is a fontawesome icon displayed on the left of the header that links to the homepage when clicked
-- Header links in desktop view - The Classes and Plans links  are displayed in the header and link to their respective pages.
+- **Header links in desktop view** - The Classes and Plans links  are displayed in the header and link to their respective pages.
-- Hamburger menu in mobile view - A hamburger menu is displayed in mobile view.
+- **Hamburger menu in mobile view** - A hamburger menu is displayed in mobile view.
 When clicked a dropdown menu displays the Classes and Plans links.
-The
-- dropdown is a bootstrap component, but several styling and positional edits were made to fit the project look and feel.
+The dropdown is a bootstrap component, but several styling and positional edits were made to fit the project look and feel.
-- Intro section - THe intro section contains a short intro message about the gym, two images,  and a button that links to the plans screen.
+- **Intro section** - THe intro section contains a short intro message about the gym, two images,  and a button that links to the plans screen.
-- The Footer - the footer section contains info on the gyms opening hours, contact info and functioning social media links.
+- **The Footer** - the footer section contains info on the gyms opening hours, contact info and functioning social media links.
-- Classes images and the timetable overlay - for each gym class there is an image that displays the class timetable when hovered.
+- **Classes images and the timetable overlay** - for each gym class there is an image that displays the class timetable when hovered.
-- Plans - there are 3 membership plans.
+- **Plans** - there are 3 membership plans.
 Gold, silver and bronze.
 Each plan displays the plan's monthly price, and a list of the features included in the plan.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement
-- Another feature idea

 ## Technologies Used

-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [Bootstrap](https://getbootstrap.com/)
     - Bootstrap was used for the site layout and for the hamburger menu dropdown that's displayed in mobile view.